openharmony/docs/en/application-dev/ui/ts-component-based-component.md

 ```

-The build method of MyComponent is executed during initial rendering.
+The **build** method of **MyComponent** is executed during initial rendering.
 When the component status changes, the build method will be executed again.

-The following code illustrates how to use MyComponent:
+The following code illustrates how to use **MyComponent**:

 ```
 @Component